acolytec3/signpost/README.md

 ## Ensuring your NFTs don't disappear

 The perennial challenge of NFTs is ensuring that your pretty picture, autograph, and wallet signatures never disappear.
-This app has not fully solved that problem and doesn't pretend to provide a turnkey solution.
-That said, here is one option for ensuring your beautiful autographs don't disappear when the IPFS garbage collector comes calling.
+This app has not fully solved that problem but does currently integrate with [nft.storage](https://nft.storage) to provide (hopefully) a long lifespan for your NFT metadata.
+Alternatively, use Pinata as your own pinning service if so desired (as described below).

 - Go to [Pinata](https://pinata.cloud), sign up for a free account, and login
 - Get the `tokenURI` for your NFT as described above and open it in a new browser tab.
 It will look something like this: